aparekatt27/Case-Studies/README.md

-Case Study on Poverty Coasta Rico.
+Hello there.
+This is my work on "Costa Rican Household Poverty Level Prediction".